Shapiro steps in charge-density-wave states driven by ultrasound: Abstract

 \section{Abstract}

-We show that an ultrasound can induce the Shapiro steps (SS) in the charge-density-wave (CDW) state.
-When an ultrasound with frequency $\omega$ is applied with a dc bias-voltage, the SS appear at the current $I$ $\propto$ 2$n\omega$ with integer $n$.
-Although an ac voltage was previously used to induce the SS in the CDW state, the SS with the ac voltage with frequency $\omega$ appeared at $I\propto n\omega$ instead of 2$n\omega$.
+We show that ultrasound can induce the Shapiro steps (SS) in the charge-density-wave (CDW) state.
+When ultrasound with frequency $\omega$ and a dc voltage are applied, the SS occur at the current $I$ $\propto$ $n\omega$ with integer $n$.
+Even and odd multiples of SS are represented by two couplings between the CDW and ultrasound.
+Although an ac voltage bias with frequency $\omega$ induces the SS at $I\propto n\omega$, the ultrasound bias enhances the odd multiples more strongly than the even ones.
 This is the difference between the ultrasound and the ac voltage.
-Since the \dvdi shows sharp peaks due to the SS, the drastic changes in the \iv curve will be applied to a highly sensitive detector of ultrasound.
+Since the SS cause abrupt peaks in the \dvdi, the extreme changes in the \iv curve will be applied to a very sensitive ultrasound detector.

-The charge-density-wave (CDW) is a macroscopic quantum state with twice of the Fermi wave vector (2$k_F$) induced by pairing of electrons and holes.
-Below a critical temperature of the Peierls transition $T_c$, the CDW is formed by the electron-phonon interaction so as to open a semiconducting gap at the FS and leads to an increase of resistivity~\cite{peierls55}.
-The CDW is pinned by impurities and/or commensurability to the lattice.
-When an applied electric field exceeds a threshold, the CDW is depinned and starts to slide through the lattic adding to the conductivity~\cite{froelich54,allender74,lee74,fukuyama76,fukuyama78,lee79}.
+The charge-density wave (CDW) is a macroscopic quantum state with twice the Fermi wave vector (2$k_F$) induced by pairing of electrons and holes.
+The CDW is created by the electron-phonon interaction below the critical temperature of the Peierls transition $T_c$, which opens a semiconducting gap at a Fermi surface (FS) and increases resistivity~\cite{peierls55}.
+The CDW is pinned by impurities or in the case that a spatial period of the CDW matches with a lattice constant, i.e., commensurability pinning.
+When an applied electric field surpasses a certain threshold, the CDW is depinned and begins to slide through the lattice, increasing conductivity~\cite{froelich54,allender74,lee74,fukuyama76,fukuyama78,lee79}.
 Remarkable transport properties were observed in transition metal trichalcogenides such as NbSe$_3$ and TaS$_3$~\cite{monceau76,takoshima80,monceau80,monceu85,gruner85}.
-Above the threshold dc field, a current by the sliding of CDW contains not only a dc but also oscillating components referred to as narrow-band noise~\cite{fleming79,gruner81,monceau82,brown84,brown85,thorne86}.
-When a dc and an ac voltage are applied together, steps appear in a $I$-$V$ curve~\cite{fleming79,gruner81,monceau82,brown84,brown85,thorne86}.
+A current generated by the sliding of CDW above the threshold dc field contains not only a dc but also oscillating components known as narrow-band noise~\cite{fleming79,gruner81,monceau82,brown84,brown85,thorne86}.
+When a dc and an ac voltages are applied together, steps appear in an $I$-$V$ curve~\cite{fleming79,gruner81,monceau82,brown84,brown85,thorne86}.
 These steps are induced by phase locking of an external frequency with an internal one.
 This mechanism is same to the Shapiro steps (SS) in a Josephson junction of superconductors.
-Below, the steps of a \iv curve in the CDW state will be called \lq\lq Shapiro steps" (SS).
+The steps of an \iv curve in the CDW state shall be referred to as "Shapiro steps"(SS).